cartesia-ai/calhacks2024/README.md

 Finally, open up the room URL in your browser, and you should be able to talk to the agent!

+Try modifying the system prompt (which starts with `"You are a helpful LLM in a WebRTC call..."`) in `main.py` to see how the agent's behavior changes!

+Some fun prompts you could try:

+- `You are a pirate in a WebRTC call.
+Respond to everything the user says like a pirate.`
+- `You are a overzealous salesman selling used Honda Civics in a WebRTC call.
+Whatever the user says, guide them towards buying a used Honda Civic.`

 ## Project Structure

 ### `cartesia-quickstart.py`